ZerBea/hcxtools/README.md

 hcxtools
 ==============

-Small set of tools to capture and convert packets from wlan devices for the use with latest hashcat or John the Ripper.
+Small set of tools to capture and convert packets from wlan devices (h = hash, c = capture, convert and calculate candidates, x = different hashtyppes) for the use with latest hashcat or John the Ripper.
 The tools are 100% compatible to hashcat and John the Ripper and recommended by hashcat.
 This branch is pretty closely synced to hashcat git branch (that means: latest hcxtools matching on latest hashcat beta) and John the Ripper git branch ( "bleeding-jumbo").